UK Drone Knowledge Base

 When do I need to enable Remote ID?

-- UK0 or legacy drones that weigh 100 g or more with a camera (including privately built models): from 1 January 2028.
+- UK0 weighing 100 g or more with a camera: from 1 January 2028.

-Can I use FPV goggles, and what is an “observer”?
+Can I use FPV goggles, and what is an observer?

 Can I control more than one drone at the same time?